The Advantages of Continued Nursing

 "Breastfeeding will lower your baby's risk of developing diabetes.

-You will need to get an Obstetrician during her pregnancy, who will monitor her and your baby’s health.
+You will need to get an obstetrician to monitor her and your baby's health during her pregnancy.

 Some tips to remember: